Achievable logoAchievable logo

 Fungi causing superficial mycoses

 This section includes cutaneous and subcutaneous mycoses.
-Cutaneous mycoses include fungal infections of the skin, hair and/or nails.
+Cutaneous mycoses are fungal infections of the skin, hair, and/or nails.

 Dermatophytes

-Clinical features of Dermatophytosis: They infect dead, keratinised tissue and secrete keratolytic enzymes which helps in pathogenicity.
-Remember erythematous, itchy rash in ringworm or tinea infections is due to the above mechanism.
-The lesions are typically scaly, itchy, erythematous and well demarcated.
-Following types are seen:
+Clinical features of dermatophytosis: Dermatophytes infect dead, keratinised tissue and secrete keratolytic enzymes, which contributes to pathogenicity.
+The erythematous, itchy rash seen in ringworm (tinea) infections is due to this mechanism.
+Lesions are typically scaly, itchy, erythematous, and well demarcated.
+The following types are seen:

 2. Tinea pedis/ Athlete’s foot: interdigital area, foot.